How classic car-friendly is your state?

 Length of Driving Season 7 Months 60

 Colorado is like most other states in that it offers a Historic vehicle tag with a few minor restrictions.
-There are two important things to keep in mind in the Centennial State, however.
+There are some confusing instructions to keep in mind, though:

-The second thing unique to Colorado is its titling requirements.
+The second thing to take note of in Colorado – like Arkansas, New Mexico, and a handful of other states – is its titling requirements.
 If your older car doesn’t have a title, you can still register it with a surety bond, as in many other states.
-However, if your vehicle is NOT roadworthy, older than 25 years of age, and physically located in Colorado, you can get what’s called a “Rebuilder’s Title” to keep with the car as it is restored.
-Once it’s again in roadworthy shape, you can use that Rebuilders Title as the basis to get a standard Colorado title.
+However, if your vehicle is NOT roadworthy, older than 25 years of age, and physically located in Colorado, you can get what’s called a “Rebuilder’s Title” to keep with the car as it’s being restored.
+Once it’s again in roadworthy shape, you can use that Rebuilder’s Title as the basis to get a clean Colorado title.
 That’s a unique win for restorers in Colorado.

 17. New Mexico